-On October 25, 2018, the Planning Commission recommended the Council (1) certify the Negative Declaration prepared for the proposed ordinance to update the Density Bonus Chapter of the Zoning Code and (2) adopt the proposed ordinance.
+On October 25, 2018, the Planning Commission recommended the Council adopt an amendment to the Density Bonus Ordinance and adopt the associated Negative Declaration.

-In January 2019 the Council amended City Code Chapter 20-31, Density Bonus and Other Developer Incentives, to implement the State mandated 35 percent density bonus and three concessions and incentives and to allow eligible housing development located within the boundaries of the Downtown Station Area Specific Plan and the North Santa Rosa Station Area Specific Plan ("Station Plan Areas") a Supplemental Density Bonus up to 100% in addition to the State's density bonus with an approved use permit.
+In January 2019, the Council amended City Code Chapter 20-31, Density Bonus and Other Developer Incentives, to implement the State mandated 35% density bonus and three concessions and incentives and to allow eligible housing development located within the boundaries of the Downtown Station Area Specific Plan and the North Santa Rosa Station Area Specific Plan ("Station Plan Areas") and a Supplemental Density Bonus up to 100%, in addition to the State's density bonus, with a use permit.